 Mouthguards are essential if you’re participating in a contact sport.
-In football and certain other sports, mouthguards are a required piece of equipment.
+In football and certain other sports, mouthguards are required equipment.
 They help protect the teeth and any dental work that’s been previously done.
 This can help minimize damage and the need for more restorative work down the road.
 Mouthguards can also help reduce the risk of getting a concussion.

 Custom Mouthguards are Essential

 In many stores, you’ll be able to find the “boil and bite” mouthguards.
 These are large and bulky but are supposed to form to your bite.
-These can be hard to keep in when you’re attempting to play your sport.
+These can be hard to keep in when attempting to play your sport.
 You also aren’t able to drink or talk when they’re in your mouth.
 This makes it hard to have a quick water break or to call out to a teammate that you’re open.